Your Syllabus at UT Austin

 -

-- The General Information Catalog and UT Canvas Adoption policy require a syllabus be uploaded to Canvas.
-To meet the syllabus requirement, instructors must by the first day of class either (1) attach their syllabus as a file in the Syllabus section of their Canvas course with the term “syllabus” included in the filename or (2) post their syllabus in their Canvas course using the Simple Syllabus tool.
+- The General Information Catalog and UT Canvas Adoption policy require a syllabus be available in Canvas.
+To meet the syllabus requirement, instructors must by the first day of class either (1) attach their syllabus as a file in the Syllabus section of their Canvas course with the term “syllabus” included in the filename or (2) publish their syllabus in their Canvas course using the Simple Syllabus tool.
 (For assistance publishing courses or syllabi in the Canvas LMS or using the Simple Syllabus tool, please contact the University’s Canvas team, drop by during Office Hours, or attend a workshop.

 - Because students make plans and commitments based around information in the syllabus provided, no changes to a syllabus are permitted after the first day of class, except in response to uncontrollable circumstances.
 Any changes must be in the best interest of students.